honse4/WeatherApp/README.md

 fi.tuni.prog3.weatherapp.components: Contains the classes which are diaplyed on the gui, which the user can interact with.
 The package itself is split into 3 packages based on their relevance to the user.

-Documentation is present in the Documentation floder in the root directory
+Documentation is present in the Documentation folder in the root directory

 Group 3546 - Onur Sertgil, Ville Kivioja, Vasav Juyal